Gaston Borch: Career

-Orchestra, Dresden; and the Musikforeningen of Bergen (1898-1899).
+Orchestra, Dresden; and the Musikforeningen of Bergen (1898–1899).

 Between 1898 and 1906 he worked as a musician and conductor in the USA.
-He was engaged as a cellist with the Theodore Thomas Orchestra in 1899, worked with the Chicago Symphony Orchestra and Syracuse University, and was principal cello of the Pittsburgh Symphony Orchestra 1903–1906, under Victor Herbert and Emil Paur.
+He was engaged as a cellist with the Theodore Thomas Orchestra in 1899, and worked with the Chicago Symphony Orchestra and Syracuse University.
+He had a brief and contentious engagement as "second solo" cello (i.e., first cello desk, but second player; Louis Heine was principal cello) with the Pittsburgh Orchestra, the predecessor to the Pittsburgh Symphony, in the 1902–03 season under Victor Herbert.
+In early 1903 Borch wrote an abusive letter about Herbert to the Art Society of Pittsburgh, the orchestra's sponsor, which found its way into the local newspapers.
+Herbert publicly responded to Borch's allegations by claiming that the cellist had failed to meet his expectations, and in any event, his comments were colored by the recent notification that his services would not be required for the Orchestra's upcoming Spring tour.
 In 1901 Borch's patent application for a device to amplify the vibrations from a piano indicates he was living at the time in Duluth, Minnesota.
 He spent some time in Europe in 1906 as conductor of the Lausanne Symphony Orchestra.
 He conducted the Grieg Jubilee Concerts in New York in 1907.
 He was for a time a faculty member of the Pennsylvania College of Music.